palantir/jamf-pro-scripts/scripts/script-templates/uninstaller-template/README.md

 1. Runs vendor uninstaller commands
 2. Quits target processes and removes them from login items
 3. Unloads LaunchAgents and LaunchDaemons
-4. Disables kernel extensions by moving them to `/tmp/$scriptName` for deletion on next restart
+4. Removes the system-immutable flag for locked files
-5. Deletes all remaining targeted files and folders
+5. Deletes all targeted files and folders

 ## How do I set it up?

 1. Make a copy of `uninstaller-template.sh` and rename it to reflect the product you're uninstalling (e.g. `Uninstall Chess.sh`).
 2. Update the `vendorUninstallerCommands`, `processNames`, and `resourceFiles` arrays to list all respective uninstall commands (with any required arguments), process names, and file paths as instructed in script comments.

-If you don't need to perform any of the script functions (`run_vendor_uninstallers`, `quit_processes`, `delete_files`), just leave the corresponding array values blank (or comment the lines out) and the script will skip those steps.
+  If you don't need to perform any particular script function (`run_vendor_uninstallers`, `quit_processes`, `delete_files`), just leave the corresponding array values blank (or comment the lines out) and the script will skip those steps.

+3. Update your script copy's Version and Last Modified attributes.
+You should keep the template script version and append a substring unique to your environment (example scripts in this repo are appended with `pal#`).
+Whenever you modify your script but retain the same content from the template script, iterate your substring, and whenever you update your script with changes from the template, iterate the main version.
+This will allow you to tell if your script is out of date from template changes or if you have made multiple modifications to your custom build.

 ## What if I just have one file to delete and one process to kill? (e.g. Mac App Store installs)